odant/conan-cryptopp/src/Readme.txt

 *** Side Channel Attacks ***

 Crypto++ attempts to resist side channel attacks using various remediations.
+The remdiations are applied as a best effort but are probably incomplete.
+They are incomplete due to cpu speculation bugs like Spectre, Meltdown, Foreshadow.
+The attacks target both cpu caches and internal buffers.
+Intel generally refers to internal buffer attacks as "Microarchitectural Data Sampling" (MDS).

-We believe the library is mostly hardened but the remdiations may be incomplete.
-The first line of defense uses hardware instructions when possible for block ciphers, hashes and other primitives.
-Hardware acceleration remediates many timing attacks.
-The library also uses cache-aware algoirthms and access patterns to minimize leakage.
+The library uses hardware instructions when possible for block ciphers, hashes and other operations.
+The hardware acceleration remediates some timing attacks.
+The library also uses cache-aware algoirthms and access patterns to minimize leakage cache evictions.

-Some of the public key algorithms have branches and some of the branches depend on data that can be private or secret.
-The branching occurs in some field operations like exponentiation over integers and elliptic curves.
-The branching has been minimized but not completely eliminated.
+Elliptic curves over binary fields are believed to leak information.
+The task is a work in progress.
+We don't believe binary fields are used in production, so we feel it is a low risk at the moment.

 Crypto++ does not enagage Specter remediations at this time.
 The GCC options for Specter are -mfunction-return=thunk and -mindirect-branch=thunk, and the library uses them during testing.
 If you want the Specter workarounds then add the GCC options to your CXXFLAGS when building the library.

+To help resist attacks you should disable hyperthreading on cpus.
 If you suspect or find an information leak then please report it.

 *** Documentation and Support ***